omidsa1/Regional-Activity-of-Risk-Anticipation/README.md

-# Regional Acticvity of Risk Anticipation
+# Regional Acticvity of Risk Anticipation: An fMRI Study